BeatKitchen/ChordWheel/INSTRUCTIONS_FOR_PAUL.md

 - ✅ `🎵 Parent has song parameter` (from iframe)

 If you don't see these messages, the script might not be in the right place.

+### MIDI Output Not Working
+If users can't send MIDI to their DAWs:
+1. **Check the iframe has `allow="midi"`** - This is CRITICAL!
+2. Open browser console and look for MIDI errors
+3. Make sure the user has:
+   - Selected their MIDI output device from the dropdown (e.g., "IAC Driver Bus 1")
+   - Enabled audio (speaker icon on)
+   - MIDI input configured in their DAW (Logic, Ableton, etc.)

 ## Reverting
 To revert, simply remove the `<script>` tag.
 The app will continue to work normally, but shared links won't load songs.